 In our validation process, we utilized data from three distinct studies, totalling 418 participants.
 The Motivate Study [ref] involved 118 individuals with Type 2 Diabetes (T2D) from the UK and Canada, who were equipped with the FreeStyle Libre CGM system and participated in a prescribed exercise program.
 We analyzed two weeks of CGM data from this study.
 Additionally, we included two studies conducted by the JAEB Center for Health Research [6].
-The Type 1 Diabetes EXercise Initiative (T1-DEXI) Study, focused on 150 randomly selected individuals with Type 1 Diabetes (T1D) who used the Dexcom G6 CGM system for 28 days.
-The primary aim of this study was to investigate the impact of exercise on T1D management.
+The Type 1 Diabetes EXercise Initiative (T1-DEXI) Study [ref], focused on 150 randomly selected individuals with Type 1 Diabetes (T1D) who used the Dexcom G6 CGM system for 28 days.
+The primary aim of the T1-DEXI study was to investigate the impact of exercise on T1D management.
 The Type 1 Diabetes EXercise Initiative Pediatric (T1-DEXIP) [ref], paralleled the T1-DEXI study but concentrated on a pediatric population aged 12-18 years with T1D, using the Dexcom G6 for 10 days.
 This study aimed to explore the effects of exercise in a younger demographic with T1D, and for our validation purposes, 150 participants were randomly selected from this cohort.

 The validation process involved comparing the results of 13 different metrics.
 These were average glucose, standard deviation (SD), coefficient of variation (CV), estimated hbA1c (eA1c), area under the curve (AUC), high and low blood glucose index (HBGI and LBGI), percentage time in normal range (70-180 mg/dL), percentage time below 70 mg/dL, percentage time below 54 mg/dL, percentage time above 180 mg/dL, percentage time above 250 mg/dL, and percentage active wear (data sufficiency).
-The metrics analyzed for validation purposes included all those included in the ADA’s International Consensus on the Use of Continuous Glucose Monitoring [7], with the exception of the number of hypo- and hyper-glycemic events due to ambiguity in the methodology for calculating these specific metrics.
+The metrics analyzed for validation purposes included all those included in the American Diabetes Association (ADA)’s International Consensus on the Use of Continuous Glucose Monitoring [7], with the exception of the number of hypo- and hyper-glycemic events due to ambiguity in the methodology for calculating these specific metrics.

 The validation process involved a detailed comparison of the metrics calculated by Diametrics with those obtained from the iglu software.
+By validating Diametrics with iglu, this also demonstrates concordance between Diametrics and the cgmanalysis (Vigers et al., 2019) and cgmanalyzer (Zhang et al., 2018) packages, because iglu has been validated with them previously (Broll et al., 2021).
 The Pearson correlation coefficients were used to quantitatively assess the degree of correlation between the two sets of results, thereby providing a robust measure of Diametrics' accuracy and reliability in analyzing CGM data across different studies and devices.

 Case studies